 I also have several lists of the top Japanese knife dealers in world.

-Here are a few Japanese knives and one German company (Zwilling) selling a Japanese level knife that are almost impossible to find amongst all the Chinese products.
+Here are a few Japanese knives and one German company (Zwilling) selling a Japanese-level knife that are almost impossible to find amongst all the Chinese products.
 Seriously, try searching for yourself:

 Yoshikin/Global